-Why shouldn't insurance contracts exist?
-The expected-wealth paradigm is the model of human behaviour that posits that humans act so as to maximise the expectation value of their wealths.
-It predicts the absence of insurance contracts as follows: \begin{enumerate} \item To be viable, an insurer has to charge an insurance premium of at least the expectation value of any claims that may be made against it, called the ``net premium,'' \cite[p.~1]{KaasETAL2008}. \item The insurance buyer therefore has to be willing to pay more than the net premium so that an insurance contract may be successfully signed. \item Under the expected-wealth paradigm it is irrational to pay more than the net premium, and therefore insurance contracts should not exist. \end{enumerate} An insurance contract can only ever be beneficial to one party -- it has the anti-symmetric property that the expectation value of the gain of one party is the expectation value of the loss of the other party.
+It predicts the absence of insurance contracts as follows: \begin{enumerate} \item To be profitable, an insurer has to charge an insurance premium greater than the expectation value of any claims that may be made against it, called the ``net premium,'' \citep[p.~1]{KaasETAL2008}. \item The insurance buyer therefore has to be willing to pay more than the net premium so that an insurance contract may be successfully signed. \item Under the expected-wealth paradigm it is irrational for the buyer to pay more than the net premium, and therefore insurance contracts should not exist. \end{enumerate} An insurance contract can only ever be beneficial to one party.
+It has the anti-symmetric property that the expectation value of the gain of one party is the expectation value of the loss of the other party.
 From this perspective, it is a zero-sum game.

-\subsection{Treatment 1: the utility paradigm}
+\subsubsection{Treatment 1 -- the utility paradigm}

-\cite{Bernoulli1738} identified the rationality model in step 3 above as problematic and devised the utility paradigm.
+\citep{Bernoulli1738} identified the rationality model in step 3 above as problematic and devised the utility paradigm.
 He observed that money may not translate linearly into usefulness and assigned to any individual an idiosyncratic utility function $\U(\W)$ that maps wealth $\W$ into usefulness $\U$, which he posited as the true quantity whose expected change is maximised in a decision.

 Since the utility function of the insurance buyer may be non-linear, it is possible that the buyer experiences a positive change in the expectation value of his utility from signing an insurance contract, even if the expectation value of his monetary wealth decreases.
 Therefore, the utility paradigm does not rule out the existence of insurance contracts.
 It does not share the anti-symmetric property of the expected-wealth paradigm.
 The expectation value of the gain of utility of one party need not be the expectation value of the loss of utility of the other party.